jackyzha0/jackyzha0.github.io/content/thoughts/tribe flourishing.md

 Is it because of bureaucratic friction at scale?
 [Group limits](thoughts/group%20limits.md)?

 How do we move away from the 'other' and towards the 'us'?
-Towards collectivism and interdependence rather than individualism?
+Towards collectivism and [[thoughts/interdependence|interdependence]] rather than individualism?

 ## On Building with a Squad